• LAUNCH YOUR DREAM

 I’ll admit to having a little more hope than pain in those years, and then later realizing that it was the very facts about Elvis that I defended in grade school that made not only me, but so many millions of others want him to still be here with us.

 He was an amazingly gifted human being who also loved to give of himself in many ways, way beyond his gift of talent.
-Elvis Presley’s generosity of spirit, his charisma and charm were simply intoxicating and for me, all consuming.
+Elvis Presley’s generosity of spirit, charisma, and charm was simply intoxicating and for me, all-consuming.

 He was in every respect the very definition of “The whole package,” to me.